There are many concepts of training that endurance athletes have to become familiar with. A common example is VO2 max.

 Continue your repeats with full recovery until you can no longer reach your finish mark in the 10 seconds.

-This signals that your workout is over.
+This signals that your endurance training workout is over.

 Once you do a workout where you can hit 10 reps at your distance, you are ready to progress for the next workout.